 Kinja was the name of the island when it was British.
 The actual name was King George The Third Island, but the islanders shortened that to Kinja.
-Now the name in the maps and the guidebooks is Amerigo, but everybody who still lives there still calls it Kinja.
-The United States acquired the island peaceably in 1940 as part of the shuffling of old destroyers and Caribbean estate that went on between Mr. Roosevelt and Mr. Churchill.
+Now the name in the maps and the guidebooks is Amerigo, but everybody who still lives there calls it Kinja.
+The United States acquired the island peaceably in 1940 as part of the shuffling of old destroyers and Caribbean real estate that went on between Mr. Roosevelt and Mr. Churchill.
 The details of the transaction were and are vague to the inhabitants.
 The West Indian is not exactly hostile to change, but he's not much inclined to believe in it.
 Meantime in a fashion Amerigo is getting Americanized.
 The inflow of cash is making everyone more prosperous.
 Most Kinjans go along cheerily with this explosion of American energy in the Caribbean.
 To them it seems like a new harmless and apparently endless Carnival.

-Have you ever dreamed of escaping your dull existence to a new life on a tropical island?
+Have you ever dreamed of escaping from your dull existence to a new on a tropical island?
 Our story is about a man who did it - a real person, whose true adventure has become a legend here in the Caribbean.
 Welcome one and all to THE LEGEND OF NORMAN PAPERMAN.

 We're Still Our